-Rail strike: When will it start and which train lines will be affected?
+Rail strike: When will it start and which trains will run?

 Network Rail is the infrastructure provider.
 The most critical roles in the day-to-day running of the railway are the signallers, who number around 5,000.

-Train operators are assigned a patch of the network on which to to run trains.
-Those whose RMT members have voted in favour of strike action are:
+Train operators are assigned a patch of the network on which to run trains.
+Those whose RMT members voted in favour of strike action are:

 - Avanti West Coast